PythonClubHub/PythonClub-Learning/Playground/Wedding_List/README.md

 The GUI needs to contain at least 2 buttons.

 The first one to Load the file with all the guests.
-The second button gives you a file with the wedding file.
+The second button gives you the wedding file.

 # Recommended file structure
 - main.py